Introduction to Density Examples

 Density is defined as mass per unit volume.

 Question: There are two identical boxes.
 Each box has a number of metal balls inside them.
-Which box is the most dense (highest density)?

-How to find the density
+How to find density

 - Find the mass of the object (M)